![]() |

 Pays for third-party liability in case of injury or property damage.

-Provides medical payments coverage for driver and passengers.
+Provides medical payments coverage for the driver and passengers.

 Offers roadside assistance for breakdowns.